 It is GMII-replacement mode.
 It serves to primarily reduce the pin count of the interfaces between two MACs by replacing the signals with a 4-wire (2 pairs) differential connection.
 In this mode, auto-negotiation is disabled.
-The baud rate (1.25 Gbaud/s or 3.125 Gbaud/s), the bit rate (1 Gbps or 2.5 Gbps), pause support capability are preconfigured and must be known and same to both sides of the SGMII interface in advance.
+The baud rate (1.25 Gbaud/s), the bit rate (1 Gbps), pause support capability are preconfigured and must be known and same to both sides of the SGMII interface in advance.
 The link status is always on and in full duplex mode.